Brandi Carlile: 2021–2023: Broken Horses and In These Silent Days

 In April 2021, Carlile released the autobiography Broken Horses: A Memoir.
-The book debuted at position #1 in non-fiction on the New York Times Best Seller list.
+The book debuted at No. 1 in non-fiction on the New York Times Best Seller list.
 In late September 2021, City of Hope confirmed that Carlile would join the 16th annual Songs of Hope celebration program and would be honored with the She is the Music Award, presented by Universal Music Publishing Group chairman and CEO Jody Gerson, on September 20, 2021.